ManuelaAndreaBeyer/StressResilienceinBrainNetworks/preliminary_analysis_plan.md

 ## Roadmap - not fixed yet!
 There are slightly differnet versions based on the idea, sometimes Steps are merged

 ### Step 1 — Network architectures and E/I Recurrent Network Foundations
 Development and validation of recurrent excitatory–inhibitory (E/I) architectures inspired by cortical network organization.
-Comparative analysis of architectural variants using graph-theoretic and dynamical systems metrics.
+Comparative analysis of architectural variants using graph-theoretic and dynamical systems metrics for resilient and depression-like model.
+Rodent or human brian -> discuss ( can I have somthing that can be very simila, where I can easily switch?
+2025 Q1 only human, but becaus eof Ca-Imaging related also rodent considered and the studies for PTSD-like and depression-like would make it easier???

 ### Step 2 — Multi-Region Network Modeling
 Extension toward interacting brain-region modules to investigate distributed computation, network dynamics, and adaptive behavior.